MuldoonX9/ProximityRadar/README.md

 ## About The Project
 ![Proximity Radar screenshot][sample-screenshot]

+Proximity Radar is a UI element, driven by C++ data, that shows the player all the cars nearby.
+The goal is to give the player awareness of nearby cars with precision, so as to facilitate cleaner racing.
+Especially for players with steering wheel setups, racing in a first person view is a must.
+However, most players only have a single screen, so this limits their awareness that a third person view would provide.
+Without this extra awareness, racers run the risk of crashing into other cars.
+So it was necessary to create awareness of the cars around the player, and Proximity Radar was the solution.
+Simply put, Proximity Radar is a top down minimap for the player.

 Proximity Radar is one of my proudest achievements in Forza Motorsport.
 You can see that version [here](https://x.com/ForzaMotorsport/status/1812895088571195739).
-It was a system I advocated for as a competitive fan of Forza.
-I saw it through from concept to completion.
+It was a system I advocated for as a competivie Forza player.
+During my time at Turn 10 and Microsoft, I saw it through from concept to completion.
 I was responsible for making the prototype, creating technical documentation, leading a feature team, testing, and the actual C++ implementation.
+It released to praise from players as a welcome addition.
+I take a lot of pride in that reception, as it was a highly requested feature, and it delivered on what the players wanted.

 As it's one of my favorite features, I decided to re-create it in Unreal Engine 5.
 I wanted to have it as a small portfolio piece.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## My Contributions
+I started with the default Vehicle project in Unreal Engine ver 5.6.1.
 The following files have my contributions:

 [ProximityModule.cpp](Source/ProximityRadar/Private/ProximityModule.cpp) - This is the main brains of the radar.
+It grabs all the cars, sorts them by distance, and rotates their locations about the players forward vector.
+This gives a top down, 2D view of the cars around the player, almost like a minimap.
+The file is commented, so further detail can be found within.

+[ProximityModule.h](Source/ProximityRadar/Public/ProximityModule.h) - The header for the above file.

-[RadarTypes.h](Source/ProximityRadar/Public/RadarTypes.h) - In a real game, I would put these in a spot that would be easier for a desinger to change.
-Since this is Unreal, I would put them in a blueprint so a designer could easily access and modify them.
+[RadarTypes.h](Source/ProximityRadar/Public/RadarTypes.h) - The location for distance to process cars for the radar, and the distances to draw the red and yellow blindspot arcs.
+In a real game, I would put these in a spot that would be easier for a desinger to change, as changing these would require a code recompile.
+As this is Unreal, I would put them in a blueprint so a designer could easily access and modify them.
 But I wanted them to be visible easily here on github.

+[ProximityRadarUI.cpp](Source/ProximityRadar/ProximityRadarUI.cpp) - Mainly an unreal contribution, but my changes have been marked with `// AlexHoffman addition`.
+I pass along the processed car locations to the UI blueprint for moving and displaying.

+[ProximityRadarUI.h](Source/ProximityRadar/ProximityRadarUI.h) - The header for the above file.

+[ProximityRadarPlayerController.cpp](Source/ProximityRadar/ProximityRadarPlayerController.cpp) - Mainly an Unreal contribution, but my changes have been marked with `// AlexHoffman addition`.
+I created the proximity module on the player, as the player is what will manage and process the cars surrounding it.
+It's where Unreal dedcided the UI should be created, so I followed their lead for simplicity.

+[ProximityRadarPlayerController.h](Source/ProximityRadar/ProximityRadarPlayerController.h) - The header for the above file.

 I created all the UI assets by myself using Clip Studio Paint.